PYTHON HELP

 Access Elements and Attributes

-Using a variety of techniques and features offered by Element objects, you can access the elements and attributes of the XML document.
+Using a variety of methods and properties offered by Element objects, you can access the elements and attributes of the XML document.
 For instance, to view the first book's title:

 first_book_title = root[0].find("title").text